Venezuela national baseball team

+undefeated in the knockout stage, facing Japan, Italy, and finally United States, notching their first World Baseball Classic win, 3–2.

 History

 Venezuela debuted in international competition at the 1938 Central American and Caribbean Games in Panama City, finishing sixth.
 The country first participated in what was then the top level of international baseball competition, the Amateur World Series (later to be known as the Baseball World Cup), in 1940.